gfcrbg/Cookbook/Web Scrapers/README.md

 # Web Scrapers
-A compilation of web scraping scripts that can be snipped, templated, or modified.
+A compilation of web scraping code that can be snipped, templated, or modified.

 #
 ### Fundamentals